Jelena Rozga: 2020–2023: new singles, Minut Srca Mog and tour

-On 16 April 2021, as a celebration of 25 years spent in the music industry, Rozga collaborated on a rework of "Suze Biserne" with Tonči Huljić & Madre Badessa band for the album Inamorana (2021) released through Croatia Records.
+On 16 April 2021, as a celebration of 25 years spent in the music industry, Rozga collaborated on a rework of "Suze Biserne" with Tonči Huljić & Madre Badessa Band for the album Inamorana (2021) released through Croatia Records.
 Huljić planned and announced that a concept for a music video for the rework exists.
 On 5 June 2021, Rozga performed a medley of Nataša Bekvalac's songs "Dobro moje", "Nikotin" and "Original" and rearranged versions of "Cirkus" and "Minut' srca tvog" at the 2021 MAC Awards show.
 She also sat down for an interview at the show together with the former artist.
 The summer of 2021 saw Rozga touring in various cities in Croatia, Serbia, North Macedonia and Slovenia.
 On 15 December 2021, "Ti i Ja", a collaboration between Rozga and Saša Matić included on the latter's studio album Dva života, was released along with an accompanying music video.
-On 18 January 2022, Rozga appeared on the Ami G show in Belgrade where she gave an interview, performed several of her hit songs and sang a duet of "Ti i Ja" with Matić.
+On 18 January 2022, Rozga appeared on the Ami G show in Belgrade where she gave an interview, performed Oliver Dragojević's "Skalinada", Lepa Brena's "Golube", Minea's "Rano", "Minus i plus", "Ginem", "Tamara", "Put putujem" and sang a duet of "Ti i Ja" with Matić.
+She was accompanied by him on piano for all songs.
 On 19 May 2022, Rozga appeared at narodni Living Room acoustic where she performed the songs "Ne pijem, ne pušim", "Solo igračica" and a medley of "Nebo boje moje ljubavi", "Minut' srca tvog" and "Ginem".
 She also gave a short interview where she announced a concert at the Fusion World Music Festival on 19 July 2022 and one at the Zagreb Arena on 17 December 2022 which will serve as the first one that is part of her regional tour, titled the Minut Srca Mog Tour.
 The tour had concerts in other major cities in the region, such as Split, Belgrade, Skopje, Sarajevo and Ljubljana.
 For the tour's choreography, Rozga used some of the ballet dances that she learnt during her childhood classes.